Azure-Samples/azure-sql-db-todo-mvc/traditional-appserver/dotnet/README.md

 # Traditional ASP.NET Core App
-This is a Red Hat demo example app that uses a containerized database in ARO.
+This is a Red Hat demo example app.
+It initially deploys a containerized PostgreSQL database and in the example steps below we walk through switching that to an Azure SQL Postgres database.

-(If you want to see Azure SQL in action choose on of the other traditional app examples)

 ## How to deploy using the CLI
 1. Make sure you are in the right project: `oc project`